+- 1. Decision making processes

-- 13. Offer decisions are made by Admissions Office1 (Recruitment, Admission and Participation Service), Academic Admissions Officers (School based), School Enhancement Development Officers and the Doctoral College/Directors of Study in line with clearly stated selection procedures and are applied consistently.
-Selection procedures are available, on request, from the Depute Head of RAPS and cover
+- Offer decisions are made by Admissions Office (Admissions and Student Recruitment Service), Academic Admissions Officers (School based), School Enhancement Development Officers and the Doctoral College/Directors of Study in line with clearly stated selection procedures and are applied consistently.
+Selection procedures are available, on request, from Head of Admissions and Student Recruitment and cover

 - Undergraduate admissions;

 - Postgraduate admissions;

 - Research admissions.

-All admissions staff (academics and admissions team) involved in decision making are subject to regular professional development, including diversity and unconscious bias training.
+- All admissions staff (academics and admissions team) involved in decision making are subject to regular professional development, including diversity and unconscious bias training.

-15. For the majority of programmes our assessment methods focus on the information contained in the application and assess the applicant's suitability for study in terms of their academic qualifications (actual and predicted) in relation to agreed entry criteria, relevant work/life experience and subject interest.
+- For the majority of programmes, our assessment methods focus on the information contained in the application and assess the applicant's suitability for study in terms of their academic qualifications (actual and predicted) in relation to agreed entry criteria, relevant work/life experience and subject interest.
 If we require further information with which to make our decision we will contact applicants directly about this.

+- 2. International Students

+- The University accepts a broad range of international qualifications and each application is assessed on an individual basis from each country to ascertain the

-1 See Appendix 1 - Role of Admissions Office/Role of Academic Admissions Officer/Graduate School
+&lt;sup>1 See Appendix 1 - Role of Admissions Office/Role of Academic Admissions Officer/Graduate School equivalence to UK qualifications.
+Requirements will also depend on the subject area to be studied and the level of entry applied for.